• Skip to primary navigation

 • Add the olive oil to a large pot on a medium/low heat.
 Peel the garlic cloves but keep whole and add them to the pot with the sage leaves.

-• When the garlic starts to take on some colour add the beans with 6 tablespoon of their cooking liquid and the passata (pureed tomatoes).
+• When the garlic starts to take on some colour add the beans with 6 tbsp of their cooking liquid and the passata (pureed tomatoes).

 • Let the beans simmer for around 10 minutes.
 Cut each sausage into three then add them to the beans.